metallb/metallb/website/content/installation/_index.md

 service account.
 It is suggested to use either the charts or kustomize if they need to be changed.

+{{% notice note %}}

+You may notice the "prometheus" variants of the manifests (for example `https://raw.githubusercontent.com/metallb/metallb/main/config/manifests/metallb-native-prometheus.yaml`).
+Those manifests rely on a very specific way of deploying Prometheus via the [kube prometheus](https://github.com/prometheus-operator/kube-prometheus) repository, and are mainly used by our CI, but they might not be compatible to your Prometheus deployment.

+{{% /notice %}}

 ## Installation with kustomize

 You can install MetalLB with